dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-4 UOP.md

   2557884  uops_retired.slots
 ```

 The way instructions are split into micro-operations may vary across CPU generations.
 Usually, a lower number of $\mu$ops used for an instruction means that hardware has better support for it and is likely to have lower latency and higher throughput.
-For the latest Intel and AMD CPUs, the vast majority of instructions generate exactly one $\mu$op.
+For the latest Intel and AMD CPUs, the vast majority of instructions generate only one $\mu$op.
 Latency, throughput, port usage, and the number of $\mu$ops for x86 instructions on recent microarchitectures can be found at the [uops.info](https://uops.info/table.html)[^1] website.

 [^1]: x86 instruction latency and throughput - [https://uops.info/table.html](https://uops.info/table.html)